sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/instruct/3000 - table-tips.md

-The following example shows using the Table method to extract data from a bank statement:
+The following example shows using the NLP Table method to extract data from a bank statement:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_4.png)